 Are there barriers to improvement in this target area?
 The housing market data indicate a substantial and growing gap between affordability and incomes, particularly at the moderate end of the income spectrum within the Midtown target area.

 2 Area Name: Midtown Neighborhood Revitalization Strategy Area

-Агеа Туре: Strategy area
+Area Type: Strategy area

 Other Target Area Description:

 HUD Approval Date: 8/13/2014

 % of Low/ Mod:

 Revital Type:

 Other Revital Description:

 Identify the neighborhood boundaries for this target area.
 The Midtown NRSA is composed of Census Tracts 9520 & 9521 within the Midtown neighborhood of Kingston.
+Within those boundaries is a neighborhood revitalization area that includes the length of the Broadway Corridor from Thomas Street to St. James and includes the surrounding residential neighborhood to Smith Street on one side and to Clinton Avenue on the other.
 The Broadway commercial district is primarily mixed use commercial and residential.